نوع مقاله : مقاله پژوهشی

 کلیدواژهها [English]

-• Sport trading cards
+• Sport trading card

 • Business Model Canvas